Rdatatable/data.table/README.md

   *  `dcast.data.table` provides better error message when `fun.aggregate` is specified but it returns length != 1.
 Closes git [#693](https://github.com/Rdatatable/data.table/issues/35).
 Thanks to Trevor Alexander for reporting [here on SO](http://stackoverflow.com/questions/24152733/undocumented-error-in-dcast-data-table).

+  *  `dcast.data.table` tries to preserve attributes whereever possible, except when `value.var` is a `factor` (or ordered factor).
+For `factor` types, the casted columns will be coerced to type `character` thereby losing the `levels` attribute.
+Closes git [#688](https://github.com/Rdatatable/data.table/issues/688).
+Thanks to juancentro for reporting.

 #### NOTES

   *  Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning :